Exploring Military Opportunities for Seniors: A Comprehensive Guide

 After submission, applications undergo agency review.
 If your resume is shortlisted, an interview may be requested, leading to potential contact from HR with further steps.

 Obtaining a federal job can be difficult.
-The federal resume format is very different from a conventional resume.
-Including all of the required information and tailoring every resume to each job announcement can be taxing and time consuming.
+The federal resume format is very different from a conventional resume - it requires specific sections, detailed job descriptions, and proper formatting that most applicants get wrong.

 The Best Military Careers for Seniors: A Seamless Transition